 Drive-Through Facilities Amendment

-The current draft of the amendment would expand the prohibition of new drive-through facilities to all zoning districts citywide and add clarity to the existing definition of “drive-through facility.”
-Existing drive-through facilities would be able to continue to operate, provided that they do not discontinue operation for more than a year and therefore retain nonconforming rights.
-Currently, drive-through facilities are already banned in 17 of the 23 primary zoning districts and are only allowed in six districts.
+An ordinance was adopted by the Minneapolis City Council on August 8, 2019, prohibiting drive-through facilities throughout the city.
+The ordinance also added clarity to the definition of “drive-through facility.”
+Existing drive-through facilities may continue to operate, provided they do not discontinue operation for more than a year.
+Prior to adoption of this ordinance, drive-through facilities were already banned in 17 of the 23 primary zoning districts.

 Goals of the Amendment

-The amendment would expand upon the current trajectory of limiting the areas of the City where new drive-throughs are allowed.
-Prohibiting drive-throughs in all areas of the city will carry out existing adopted policy and goals related to land use, transportation, and the environment.
-The amendment would also achieve consistency with policies found in the Minneapolis 2040 comprehensive plan, which will have a legal effective date later in 2019 and includes a policy that new drive-throughs shall be prohibited.
+Prohibiting drive-throughs in all areas of the city fulfills adopted policy goals related to land use, transportation, and the environment.
+The amendment would also achieve consistency with policies found in the Minneapolis 2040 comprehensive plan.

 - Vehicle emissions and air pollution resulting from trip generation and idling vehicles